Joint Bayesian Parameter and Model Order Estimation for Low-Rank Probability Mass Tensors: Variational Bayesian PMF Estimation

-where we have used \eqref{eq:alpha_lambda} and \eqref{eq:z_est} together with the fact that $\sum_{t,r}\rho_{r,t}=T$.
-If the $r$-th component is not responsible for explaining the observations, then $\sum_{t} \rho_{r,t} \approx 0$.
-Therefore, for such a component, if $\alpha_{\lambda} \rightarrow 0$, then $\widehat{\lambda}_r \approx 0$ and the entire rank-one component (i.e., $\widehat{\lambda}_r$ and $\{\widehat{\a}_{n,r}\}_{n=1}^N$) can be pruned out of the model.
-The rank can therefore be determined via a single training run in which the algorithm is initialized with $R > R_{\mathrm{true}}$ components (where $R_{\mathrm{true}}$ is the unknown true rank of the PMF tensor), followed by pruning out components with a value less than some specified small positive constant $\epsilon$ after convergence.
-One strategy for choosing the initial number of components is to set $R$ to be the maximum possible rank for which the Kruskal uniqueness conditions for the CPD are satisfied \cite{kruskal_three-way_1977}, \cite{sidiropoulos_uniqueness_2000}.
+The rank can therefore be determined via a single training run (i.e., without cross-validation) in which the algorithm is initialized with $R > R_{\mathrm{true}}$ components (where $R_{\mathrm{true}}$ is the unknown true rank of the PMF tensor), followed by selecting components with a value greater than $\alpha_{\lambda}/T$ after convergence.
+One strategy for choosing the initial number of components is to set $R$ as the maximum possible rank for which the Kruskal uniqueness conditions for the CPD are satisfied \cite{kruskal_three-way_1977}, \cite{sidiropoulos_uniqueness_2000}.
 Alternatively, the initial rank can be set manually for computational efficiency.
 The algorithm is deemed to have converged when the difference between successive ELBO values is less than a specified threshold.
-Alternatively, instead of computing the ELBO of the full dataset, which could be expensive, the log-likelihood of a small held-out dataset can be used to test for convergence.